 Forensic Risk Alliance has further committed to cooperate with EU data protection authorities (DPAs) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU in the context of the employment relationship.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact the EU DPAs for more information or to file a complaint.
 The services of EU DPAs are provided at no cost to you.

 Forensic Risk Alliance complies with the Privacy Shield Principles for all onward transfers of Personal Data from the EU and Switzerland, including the onward transfer liability provisions.
 Under certain conditions, more fully described on the Privacy Shield website at https://www.privacyshield.gov, you may invoke binding arbitration when other dispute resolution procedures have been exhausted.

 1) Personal Information from Client Engagements: Forensic Risk Alliance provides professional consulting services to its clients.
 Forensic Risk Alliance’s clients may send Personal Information to it for processing on their behalf as part of the consulting services they have purchased.
 For example, Forensic Risk Alliance may receive Personal Information such as name, email address, employment information or financial data.
 Forensic Risk Alliance uses any such Personal Information to perform services for its clients and to administer and manage its relationships with its clients.
 In the event that a client engagement involves a transfer of Personal Information from the EU or Switzerland to the United States, the relevant clients are responsible for providing appropriate notice, where required, to the individuals whose Personal Information may be transferred to Forensic Risk Alliance, including providing individuals with certain choices with respect to the use or disclosure of their Personal Information, and obtaining any requisite consent.
 Forensic Risk Alliance handles such Personal Information in accordance with its clients’ instructions.

-2) Personal Information Regarding Forensic Risk Alliance Employees: Forensic Risk Alliance may transfer Personal Information regarding Forensic Risk Alliance personnel.
+2) Personal Information regarding Forensic Risk Alliance Employees: Forensic Risk Alliance may transfer Personal Information regarding Forensic Risk Alliance personnel.
 This Personal Information may include, without limitation, business contact information, employee ID, job role and reporting line, demographic information, work history, compensation and performance ratings.
 Forensic Risk Alliance uses such information to administer and manage its business.

 Choice and Accountability for Onward Transfer